 A similar change has taken place with Crystal Reports, which is now called SAP Crystal Reports.

-Making this change has the added benefit of adding the “SAP” keyword to your resume even if you’ve never touched an SAP ERP application.
-See Dave Rathbun’s related post entitled SAP + Business Objects Skills – Do They Exist?
+Making this change has the added benefit of increasing the SAPS rating of your resume.
+You’ll benefit from having the “SAP” keyword on your resume even if you’ve never touched an SAP ERP application.
+See Dave Rathbun’s related article entitled SAP + Business Objects Skills – Do They Exist?

 2. Avoid abbreviations